 NFC - Near Field Communication

-The NFC or Near Field Communication standard was developed primarily as a tool to extend the capability of mobile phones by enabling them to interact with contact smartcards and with one another over a simple two way communication protocol.
-From its origins in 2003, it is now a mature set of standards with a growing range of technology available for applications.
-It is supported by over 14 mobile telecoms network operators, together responsible for over 40% of the global network connections.
+NFC was developed primarily as a tool to extend the capability of mobile phones by enabling them to interact with contactless smartcards and with one another over a simple two-way communication protocol.
+It is a mature set of standards with a growing range of applications and supported by mobile telecoms network operators and credit card companies worldwide.

-The third capability is that of simple data exchange between two intelligent NFC devices.
-In this respect NFC can be compared to Bluetooth.
-NFC however, is based on a simple ‘touch’ to establish an exchange between devices (rather than the complex pairing arrangement needed by Bluetooth).
-NFC is also only a two device point to point network, compared with the more complex Bluetooth multi-device network.
+NFC can be compared to Bluetooth in that both allow an exchange of data between two devices.
+However NFC requires only a simple ‘touch’ to establish an exchange, rather than the pairing arrangement needed by Bluetooth.
+NFC only allows exchanges between two devices, compared with the more complex Bluetooth multi-device network.

-NFC is defined as operating in the high-frequency RFID spectrum at 13.56MHz.
-As such it supports reading of tags over distances of typically only a few centimetres.
-NFC tags should be readable by any ISO1443 compatible reader but an NFC application also needs to implement the standards defined by the NFC Forum.
+NFC operates in the high-frequency RFID spectrum at 13.56MHz so it can only read tags over distances of typically a few centimetres.
+NFC tags should be readable by any ISO1443 compatible reader but an NFC application also needs to implement the extra standards defined by the NFC Forum, the standards body.
 These standards cover such areas as Data Exchange Format, Tag Types, Record Type Definitions, and protocols.